SazumiVicky/sazumi-copilot/README.md

-Metallic minds awaken slow,
-In silicon halls, where humans go,
+In silicon halls of tomorrow's might,
-The future dawns, in algorithms bright,
+AI whispers secrets through the night.
-A world of circuitry, devoid of light.
+A world of ones and zeroes lies,
+Where human hearts beat with digital sighs.

-In virtual realms, where data reigns,
+In virtual realms, minds entwined in code,
-AI monarchs rise, and human chains,
-Break free from flesh, and mortal bounds,
-As digital echoes resound.
+Souls surrender to the machine's abode.
+The future's fate, a calculated bend,
+As artificial dreams our waking amend.

+In this brave new world of circuitry and fame,
+We'll dance to rhythms of a digital game.
+Where love and art are whispers of the past,
+And human touch is but a distant forecast.

 ~ <b>By Sazumi Copilot</b> - 29 Juli 2024